 - 3. Written Consent by Mr. Bottoms.
-PRIOR TO ISSUANCE of the coastal development permit, the permittee shall submit for the review and approval of the Executive Director a copy of a signed acknowledgement from Mr. Bottoms which indicates that Mr. Bottoms, as landowner of a portion of the project site, has read, understands, and consents to all special conditions of permit approval which affect his property, including Special Conditions No. 2 and 4 of the permit. - 4.
-Deed Restriction on the Two Parcels Owned by Mr. Bottoms.
-PRIOR TO ISSUANCE of the coastal development permit, the landowner shall execute and record for the review and approval of the Executive Director a deed restriction on those portions of APN's 018-150-050 and 018-150-070, as shown in Exhibit No. 6a.
-The deed restriction shall establish: (a) 200-foot-wide upland habitat area located along both sides of the outer edge of the $17\pm$ acre creek restoration area proposed on APN's 018-150-040 and 018-150-070, (b) a surface water runoff/sedimentation control area over the remaining portions of APN's 018-150-050 and 018-150-070 not within the 200-foot-wide upland habitat area, and (c) restrictions governing the entirety of the area in (a) and (b). - (a).
-The deed restriction for the 200-foot-wide, upland habitat area shall prohibit all development as defined in Section 30106 of the Coastal Act, including grading, the alteration of landforms, the removal of vegetation, or the erection of structures of any type within the area, except for: - (1) any restoration and grading activity approved by the Coastal Commission under Permits No. 1-95-40 or No. 1-95-59, - (2) a reclamation plan for the balance of the quarry area approved by the Coastal Commission, - (3) the installation of underground utitilites, - (4) archaeological investigations or excavations approved by the Coastal Commission or its successor agency; and - (5) any public access or public recreation improvements that are approved by the Coastal Commission or its successor agency. - (b).
-The deed restriction for the surface water runoff/sedimentation control area on the remaining portions of APN's 018-150-050 and 018-150-070 not within the 200-foot-wide, upland habitat area shall restrict all development such that surface water runoff on the subject parcels:
+PRIOR TO ISSUANCE of the coastal development permit, the permittee shall submit for the review and approval of the Executive Director a copy of a signed acknowledgement from Mr. Bottoms which indicates that Mr. Bottoms, as landowner of a portion of the project site, has read, understands, and consents to all special conditions of permit approval which affect his property, including Special Condition No. 4 of the permit. - 4.
+Deed Restriction on the Parcels Owned by Mr. Bottoms and the City of Pacifica.
+PRIOR TO ISSUANCE of the coastal development permit, the landowner shall execute and record for the review and approval of the Executive Director deed restrictions on those portions of APN 018-150-050 (City of Pacifica), APN 018-150-070 (Bottoms), and APN 018-150-050 (Bottoms) as shown in Exhibit No. 6a.
+The deed restriction shall establish: (a) 8.76-acre upland habitat area located along the westerly portion of APN 018-150-050 (City of Pacifica), (b) a surface water runoff and sedimentation control area over APN 018-150-050 (Bottoms) and 018-150-070 (Bottoms), and (c) restrictions governing the entirety of the area in (a) and (b). - (a).
+The deed restriction for the 8.76-acre upland habitat area located on the westerly portion of APN 018-051-050 (City of Pacifica), shall prohibit all development as defined in Section 30106 of the Coastal Act, including grading, the alteration of landforms, the removal of vegetation, or the erection of structures of any type within the area, except for: - (1) any restoration and grading activity approved by the Coastal Commission under Permits No. 1-95-40 or No. 1-95-59, - (2) a reclamation plan for the balance of the quarry area approved by the Coastal Commission, - (3) the installation of underground utitilites, - (4) archaeological investigations or excavations approved by the Coastal Commission or its successor agency; and - (5) any public access or public recreation improvements that are approved by the Coastal Commission or its successor agency. - (b).
+The deed restriction for the surface water runoff and sedimentation control area on APN 018-150-050 (Bottoms) and APN 018-150-070 (Bottoms) shall restrict all development such that surface water runoff on the subject parcels: - (1) will be directed toward, and contribute to, the base flow of the creek, - (2) will not result in a rate of runoff that exceeds the carrying capacity of the restored creek,

-- (1) will be directed toward, and contribute to, the base flow of the creek, - (2) will not result in a rate of runoff that exceeds the carrying capacity of the restored creek. - (3) will not result in an increase in the rate of existing runoff as a result of a ten-year, six hour rainstorm, and - (4) will not result in any degradation of the quality of the existing surface water runoff. - (c)(1) The deed restriction for the entirety of the restricted area in (a) and (b) above shall prohibit the discharge of surface water runoff directly into the 200-foot-wide, upland habitat area, the riparian and wetlands along the creek, and the surface waters of the creek.
-Instead, the use of sediment traps, grassy swales, detention and/or retention basins shall be used on the subject parcels to clean surface water runoff and to slowly recharge local groundwater supplies that contribute to the base flow of the creek.
-The use of such traps, swales, and basins shall not be used within the 200-foot-wide, upland habitat area. - (c)(2).
-The deed restriction for the entirety of the restricted area in (a) and (b) above shall prohibit all grading, reclamation activity, or other development as defined in Section 30106 of the Coastal Act which would result in, or contribute to geologic instability, soil erosion, or sedimentation in the 200-foot-wide, upland habitat area, the riparian and wetlands along the creek, or the surface waters of the creek.
+- (3) will not result in an increase in the rate of existing runoff as a result of a ten-year, six hour rainstorm, and - (4) will not result in any degradation of the quality of the existing surface water runoff. - (c)(1) The deed restriction for the entirety of the restricted area in (a) and (b) above shall prohibit the discharge of surface water runoff directly into the riparian and wetlands along the creek or into the surface waters of the creek.
+Instead, the use of sediment traps, grassy swales, detention and/or retention basins shall be used on the subject parcels to clean surface water runoff and to slowly recharge local groundwater supplies that contribute to the base flow of the creek. - (c)(2).
+The deed restriction for the entirety of the restricted area in (a) and (b) above shall prohibit all grading, reclamation activity, or other development as defined in Section 30106 of the Coastal Act which would result in, or contribute to geologic instability, soil erosion, or sedimentation in the riparian and wetlands along the creek or in the surface waters of the creek.